 - Were you up when the alarm went off.

 - He is always up before everyone else.

 We would have all day to kind of sit back and do nothing.

 Used like this 'sit back' is very similar to relax and do nothing.
 Notice the following:

 - It's nice to be able to sit back for a while on the weekends.

-- I usually sit back and watch one television show when I get home
+- I usually sit back and watch one television show when I get home from work.

 One male lion was keeping another away, so his cubs could eat.

 When you 'keep something away' you do not allow it to come close to you or other people or things.
 Notice the following: